Fr3dMer/softeng_module/README.md

 PanelAppDB is a tool to search and store gene panel information for genetic tests included in the National Genomic Testing Directory.

-- For help please use `-h` command
+- For help please use `-h` command or inspect USERGUIDE.md :  [User Guide](/USERGUIDE.md)

+ReadTheDocs documentation available at: https://softeng-module-amyg.readthedocs.io/en/latest/

 ## Functionality
 Functionality provided by PanelAppDB include: